Yashika-Bayeen/Python-basics/README.md

 - 👋 Hi, I’m @Yashika-Bayeen.
 I'm a B.tech student.
-- 🌱 I’m interested in game development.
+- 🌱 I’m interested in software development.

 <!---
 Yashika-Bayeen/Yashika-Bayeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.